 Growing up, people would always asked me about my hair, about my skin, about my eyes, about my mother, about my grandmother.
 Anti-blackness would prompt these questions to become inquiries, attempting to trace back lineage beyond dialogue, and into imaginary stories that may have been true or may have not.
 In their eyes, my hair symbolized something foreign, something dangerous, something that was not meant to survive, yet here I am loud, and no longer afraid.

-My hair is curly, and so am I, I am a curly big curvy wave of a mountain.
+My hair is curly, and so am I. I am a big curvy wave of a mountain.

-My mother tells me that she misses my long long hair, and so do I, but in this tradition I have taught myself to change my appearance past my pain, I no longer recognize the child who lost her mother, she looks nothing like me.
+My mother tells me that she misses my long long hair, and so do I. But in this tradition I have taught myself to change my appearance to move past my pain.
+I no longer recognize the child who lost her mother.
+She looks nothing like me.